Diipanjan-Mukherjee/CalculatorProject/README.md

 https://ansdiipanjan980.netlify.app/

-Its a short project on calculator made witb html, css and javascript
+Its a short project on calculator made with html, css and javascript